-NGG 572-001 2021C Neuroscience Core II: Electrical L anguage Of Cells

-Jump to Today 🔊 Edit

-July 19, 2021

-Electrical Language of Cells

-Course directors

-Doug Coulter, Departments of Pediatrics and Neuroscience

-Toshi Hoshi, Department of Physiology

-Course goals:
+Immersive Reader 6d Student View Q Search this course

+Account (b)202330 (Fall 2023) Dashboard Home Courses Announcement \mathcal{L} Course Materia Penn Libraries Groups Assignments Calendar Discussions Ē Grades Inbox People Pages

+History

+Help

+Files

+Syllabus

+Quizzes

+Modules

+BigBlueButton

+Collaborations

+New Analytics

+Attendance

+Rubrics

+Search

+Item Banks

+Settings

+Outcomes
-This course introduces students to the high-speed electro-chemical signaling mechanisms in nerve and other excitable cells during normal activity.
-Topics considered in substantial detail include: a) a fundamental description of the passive and active membrane electrical properties; b) the role of the calcium ion as an ubiquitous chemical messenger, with applications to neuro-secretion; c) excitatory and inhibitory transmission in the central nervous system; d) sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
-The course assumes a standard background in cell biology, as well as basic concepts from college physics and college calculus.
-The course focuses on select fundamental concepts in detail and is NOT designed to be a broad spectrum survey course.

-Expectations and assumptions, etc :
+NGG 572-001 202330 Neuroscience Core II: Electric Jump to Today C οι Irse Statu S \bigcirc Unp oublis h 🖌 Pu ublish ed :S al Language Of Cells lls @ → Import Existing Content August 15, 2023 ¢ Cho ose F lome Page 5 Electrical Language of Cells Viev Stream Ø Course directors View Course Stream Doug Coulter, Departments of Pediatrics and Neuroscience ?)
+Cou rse Se etup Chec klist Toshi Hoshi, Department of Physiology ∮∮ New Announcement Ø Course goals: III New Analytics This course introduces students to the high-speed electro-chemical signaling mechanisms in nerve and other excitable cells during normal activity.
+Topics considered in substantial detail include: Q View Course Notifications Ø 1.
+Passive and active membrane electrical properties.
+2. The role of the calcium ion as an ubiquitous chemical messenger, highlighting its application to neurosecretion. < August 2023 / Å 3.
+Excitatory and inhibitory synaptic transmission in the central nervous system.
+30 6 31 7 1 8 2 9 3 10 4 11 5 12 Ø 4.
+Sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
+13 14 15 16 23 17 24 18 25 19 26 The course assumes a standard background in cell biology, as well as basic concepts from college physics and college 20 27 21 22 30 31 1 20 calculus.
+The course prioritizes depth over breadth, focusing on select fundamental concepts and is not intended as a ļ 3 4 5 6 7 8 9 broad-spectrum survey course.
+(Course assignments are not Expectations and assumptions, etc : , weighted.
 1. You are taking this course because you want to know and learn about electrical properties of cells.
 2. Some materials may be difficult (for some) but they are not impossible to master.
 3. Active participation is very important for your learning (this is expanded below).
 Accordingly, instructors will call on you during the lectures.
 4. The course directors and instructors will assist your learning and training - do not hesitate to ask for any help or assistance.
 Numerous resources are available for you.
 However, the ultimate responsibility rests with you.
 You must take an active role in learning.
 This is graduate school after all.

+5. While obtaining a good grade is a good goal, the most important objective is that you LEARN the material.